-Pitchfork naming it the fifth greatest song of the 1970s.
+Pitchfork named it the fifth-greatest song of the 1970s.

 The album itself peaked at number three on the UK Albums Chart and has been certified Platinum by the British Phonographic Industry.
 The production included efforts by several progressive rock veterans, including members of the Alan Parsons Project and David Gilmour of Pink Floyd.

 Allmusic’s Bruce Elder said that The Kick Inside is “the sound of an impressionable and highly precocious teenager spreading her wings for the first time” and called it “a mightily impressive debut.”